Toronto Toros: History

 The franchise was awarded to Doug Michel in 1971 for $25,000 to play in the WHA's inaugural 1972–73 season.
 Harold Ballard, owner of Maple Leaf Gardens and the Toronto Maple Leafs, offered to rent the arena to the team if it was located in Toronto, but Michel found the rent excessive.
 He then tried to base the team in Hamilton, but the city did not have an appropriate venue.
 Michel settled on Ottawa and the team became the Ottawa Nationals.
 Nick Trbovich became majority owner in May 1972.

 The team was a flop at the box office, averaging about 3,000 fans a game, and in March 1973 — just before the end of the season — the City of Ottawa demanded payment of $100,000 to guarantee the club dates at the Ottawa Civic Centre.
 The team decided to leave Ottawa and played their home playoff games at Maple Leaf Gardens, attracting crowds of 5,000 and 4,000 in two games before being eliminated by the New England Whalers.
 During this playoff series, the team was referred to as the "Ontario Nationals".
-At the end of the season, the team moved to Toronto permanently, and was sold to John F. Bassett, son of media mogul and former Leafs part-owner John Bassett.
+At the end of the season, the team moved to Toronto permanently, and was sold to John F. Bassett, son of media mogul and former Leafs part-owner John W. H. Bassett.
 Future Leafs owner Steve Stavro was a minority shareholder.
 They were renamed the Toronto Toros in June 1973.

 Initially, Bassett wanted to move the team into a renovated CNE Coliseum, while Bill Ballard — Harold's son, who was running the Gardens while his father served a prison sentence — wanted the team at the Gardens and opposed the plan to upgrade the Coliseum.
 The Toros ended up at Varsity Arena for the 1973–74 season.
 Bassett signed forwards Pat Hickey and Wayne Dillon to aid the offensive attack.
 He also made a strong attempt to sign Leaf centre Darryl Sittler, and thought he had an agreement for a five-year $1 million contract, but Sittler re-signed with the Leafs.
 The Toros played to a 41-33-4 record in the regular season, bolstered by goaltenders Gilles Gratton and Les Binkley and a strong defensive corps backstopped by ex-Maple Leaf star Carl Brewer.
 The Toros also fared well in the playoffs, making it to the Eastern Conference final, only to lose to the Chicago Cougars.